fsprojects/FSharpPlus/README.md

 This is basically an overload library.

-The goal is to create overloads of standard F# types, organized into 'Type Methods' to be used from other projects/libraries.
+The goal is to create overloads of standard F# types, organized into 'Type-Methods' to be used from other projects/libraries.

 It's also possible to create libraries (like [FSharpPlus](https://github.com/gmpl/FSharpPlus)) that define their own custom types and add overloads for those types, making them instances of the Type Methods defined in FsControl.